 Final Notes About Partner Engagement & Management Frameworks

-Ideally, your framework is not stagnant.
+Ideally, your partner management framework is not stagnant.
 As you gather new data and your program matures, new opportunities will present, and your plans should adjust accordingly.
 Use the above points to create your initial partner engagement framework and revisit them regularly to ensure they still serve program needs.